Talking about money is awkward, but it’s important.

 If you are a member or friend of First United, we invite you to consider making regular giving to First United Church a part of your spiritual practice.
-We are currently in the midst of our 2013 Stewardship Campaign.
-More information about giving and a printable copy of the 2013 pledge card can be found online.
+We are currently in the midst of our 2014 Stewardship Campaign.
+More information about giving and a printable copy of the 2014 commitment card will be coming soon.

 First United Church Love Fund

 Once upon a time, people in need could stop in at almost any church and ask the pastor for help from a discretionary fund.
 These days, churches rely more on community agencies to do this kind of urgent assistance.
 At First United, we partner with community agencies to assist those who are falling through the cracks.
 We receive anywhere from five to ten phone calls a day from people seeking assistance with rent, utilities, deposits, medical bills, gas, car repairs, groceries, and more.
 We work with community agencies to get referrals that verify the need of the person making the request, and then we help where we can.
 We don’t give money directly to individuals; instead, for example, we would write a check to the water company on a person’s behalf.
 This is meant to be one-time emergency assistance.